schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

 Creating an Empty Image
 ------------------------

 It is possible to create an Image object that is "empty".
 An ``EmptyImage`` has a width and a height.
-However, the pixel collection consists of only "White" pixels when it is created.
+However, the pixel collection consists of only white pixels when it is created.
 We can create and draw an empty image like this:

 .. activecode:: empty_image_demo
     :nocodelens:

     import image

-    width = 600
+    width = 400
     height = 300

     win = image.ImageWin(width, height)